 Azerbaijani oil prices down on world market

-The price of one barrel of Azerbaijani oil of the "Azeri Light" brand on the world market has decreased by $1.43, or 1.56%, to $90.29, Azernews reports.
+The price of a barrel of Azerbaijani oil of the "Azeri Light" brand in the world market has decreased by $1.40, or 1.55%, to $88.89, Azernews reports.

-According to the auction results, the price of August futures for Brent oil amounted to $85.50.
+According to auction results, the price of August futures for "Brent" oil amounted to $84.41.

-In Azerbaijan's state budget for this year, the average price of one barrel of oil is calculated at $75.
+In Azerbaijan's state budget for this year, the average price of a barrel of oil is calculated at $75.

-It should be noted that the lowest price of "Azeri Light" oil was recorded on April 21, 2020 ($15.81), and the maximum price was recorded in July 2008 ($149.66).
-In Azerbaijan, oil is mainly produced within the framework of the contract for the development of the "Azeri-Chirag-Guneshli" (ACG) fields block.
-The share of the State Oil Company of Azerbaijan (SOCAR) in the contract is 25%.
+It should be noted that the lowest price of "Azeri Light" oil was recorded on April 21, 2020, at $15.81, and the highest price was recorded in July 2008 at $149.66.
+In Azerbaijan, oil is mainly produced within the framework of the contract for the development of the "Azeri-Chirag-Gunashli" (ACG) fields block.
+The State Oil Company of Azerbaijan (SOCAR) has a 25% share in the contract.

 ---